Mrahul12/MERN_STACK_ADMIN_PANNEL/README.md

 This project serves as a learning tool and a foundation for building more complex applications.

-#Server start command: ---  npm run start
+# Server start command: --- npm run start because we use nodemon for server

 # frontend start command: ---- npm run dev